Are you ready to kickstart your music career?

 1. Focusrite Scarlett 2i2 – Best Overall

 The Focusrite Scarlett 2i2 is easily one of the best audio interfaces on the market!
 It’s also one of my FAVORITES, and let me tell you why.

-It has two inputs and two outputs with two XLR combos, two 1/4 inch outputs, and one headphone output.
+It has two inputs and two outputs with two XLR combos, two 1/4-inch outputs, and one headphone output.